-2026 Summer Celebration Save the Date
+2026 Summer Celebration

-July 7th, 2026 6:00 PM to 8:00 PM
+July 7th, 2026 Arrive to register at 5:30!

 Our biggest fundraising event of the year is a celebration that normally occurs near the longest day of sunshine- the summer solstice.
-However this year we are delaying to honor a very special guest.
-You will want to join other Climate CitiSuns at this beautiful scenic location for an evening of food, drink, live music and networking.
+We delayed the date this year in order to celebrate Colorado's sesquicentennial in style.
+We will feature the Indigenous Corporation 5280 Dancers who will share cultural dance, stories, and music.
+Please join other Climate CitiSuns at this beautiful scenic location for an evening of food, drink, live music and networking.
+We will celebrate again this year at the beautiful Solterra Retreat in Lakewood.

 It is our pleasure to serve as a donation site for the Golden food panty.